deannos/Message-for-Crush/README.md

 - [Dragging the Papers](https://6e0r89.csb.app/) - To open in Window
 - [Dragging the Papers](https://cype4u.csb.app/) - To open in Mobile

-- a fun project to cretae a web page .
+- a fun project to implement web-development skills.
 - a message for crush to impress with some particular pickup lines.

 -------------------------------------------------------------------